ornao/pp4/README.md

 - Easily book and secure their preferred accomodation type for their desired dates
 - Informed of weather forecast in area for desired dates while booking
 - Gain insight of expected experience by reading reviews and ratings from previous guests
-- Able to easily contact the site owner with any questions, quiries, or special requests
+- Able to easily contact the site owner with any questions, queries, or special requests

 ### Site Owner Goals